JetBrains/teamcity-documentation/topics/security-notes.md

 >The following notes are provided for a reference only and are not meant to be complete or accurate in their entirety.
 >
-{type="note"}
+{type="warning"}

-TeamCity is developed with security concerns in mind, and reasonable efforts are made to make the system invulnerable to different types of attacks.
+TeamCity is developed with security concerns in mind, and reasonable efforts are made to ensure the system invulnerable to different types of attacks.
 We work with third parties on assessing TeamCity security using security scanners and penetration tests.
 We aim to promptly address newly discovered security issues in the nearest bugfix releases for the most recent TeamCity major version.
 It is recommended to upgrade to newly released TeamCity versions as soon as they become available as they can contain security-related fixes.
 However, the general assumption and __recommended setup is to deploy TeamCity in a trusted environment__ with no possibility for it to be accessed by malicious users.